meg-coningsby/foster-hero-app-project2/README.md

 -   Link animals together via a parent or sibling relationships.
 -   ~~Have filtering of vet appointments between past & upcoming appointments.~~ Completed 23/12
 -   ~~Allow editing / deletion of vet appointments, but only by the foster carer of the animal or an admin.~~ Completed 22/12
--   Search functionality for searching through all cats
+-   ~~Search functionality for searching through all cats~~ Completed 27/12
 -   Pagination for the index pages
 -   Ability to upload image (not add an image URL)